hackcheckio/Hackcheck-Private-API/API.md

 `message` - String that contains a message, this element is only returned if success is false.

+As of right now the `results` array is limited to 20,000 unique results, however the `found` integer will go beyond 20,000.
+This is to prevent abuse.
 ---
 ## Examples
 #### Request Example